seva-arkh/django_project/README.md

 # django_project
-Prototype of a banking application using the django REST framework.
+Prototype of a transactions service using the django REST framework.
 It has these functions.
 URLS:
 ### "register_api/"
 Create an account.
 API request: {